glennib/z157/README.md

 GET http://localhost/users/0001?fields=(age,address(street,city))
 ```

-This crate helps you parse the value of the `fields` query parameter into a tree of fields.
+The value of the `fields` query parameter is parsed into a tree of field names.

 ## Example